 - Government subsidies too inefficient: While the state offers a purchase bonus incentive, electric vehicle sales still account for less than 5% of the total car sales in the country.
 While in the Scandinavian countries (where the inhabitants benefit from similar subsidies), this rate exceeds 15% and up to 25% for the hybrid models.

 - The creation of national infrastructure: By prohibiting the sale of gasoline cars, the state should offer the Chinese charging points throughout the country, so they will never break down.
-However a problem arises: since there are different models of car, there are different types of chargers.
+However, a problem arises: since there are different models of car, there are different types of chargers.
 The state will have to find a way to unify these charging spots’ standards and policies.

 - Energy costs: By offering these charging spots, China will have to meet a much higher demand for electricity.
 Shanghai has already planned to install a charging station powered by photovoltaic panels.
 It would take less than an hour to fully charge the battery.
 See how China will feed the national network of charging stations in the future.
 It should be able to accommodate 5 million connected cars by 2020.

 Nevertheless, China remains the largest market in the world for car manufacturers, especially for “green” vehicles.
-This market is already enjoying strong growth, as Volskwagen has saw by achieving 40% of its worldwide sales in this country.
+This market is already enjoying strong growth, as Volskwagen has seen by achieving 40% of its worldwide sales in this country.

 If you also want to invest in this growing market, but you do not know enough about the Chinese market, please check our website.
 We are the number 1 digital marketing agency in China!
 Do not hesitate to contact us for any inquires.
 Our specialists will be pleased to help you.